 - Thomson R, Stewart J. Educator in Residence - innovation within a Trust.
 In: Annual Scientific Meeting.
 2014, Brighton: ASME.

 - Smith C, Finn G, Hennessy C, Stewart J, McHanwell S. Creating and evaluating the impact of a core syllabus in anatomy education using a Delphi methodology.
-In: Diversity in medical education: about people, for people, by people.
-2017, Exeter University: Association for the Study of Medical Education (ASME).
+In: Diversity in Medical Education: about people, for people, by people.
+2017, Exeter University, UK: Association for the Study of Medical Education (ASME).

 - Wilson G, Larkin V, Redfern N, Stewart J, Steven A. Exploring the relationship between mentoring and doctors’ health and wellbeing: a narrative review.
 Journal of the Royal Society of Medicine 2017, 110(5), 188-197.

 - Munjal I, Thomson R, Goff I, Fisher J, Stewart J. 'Great idea', 'sounds scary', 'I'm too busy'; Identifying the barriers in developing a staff peer observation programme.
 In: Diversity in Medical Education: about people, for people, by people.
-2017, Exeter: Association for the Study of Medical Education.
+2017, Exeter University, UK: Association for the Study of Medical Education.

 - Woods E, Thomson R, Fisher J, Stewart J. Revolutionising feedback: an exploration of barriers and drivers to change.
-In: Diversity in medical education: about people, for people, by people.
-2017, Exeter: Association for the Study of Medical Education (ASME).
+In: Diversity in Medical Education: about people, for people, by people.
+2017, Exeter University, UK: Association for the Study of Medical Education (ASME).